 Opened in 1927, the privately owned Furnace Creek Inn is very much in the spirit of other grand National Park and railroad hotels of the 1930s.
 Built originally with just 12 tourist rooms, the mission style inn has been updated and expanded many times in its 90 year history.
 The most recent addition to the resort is scheduled to begin just after wildflower season in Spring 2017, with the addition of upscale villas, spa space and a refurbished dining room, kitchen and bar.
 If you hope to go, the resort will close in late March-April 2017 and not reopen until late 2017 or Spring 2018.

 That evening, as we went to bed, we realized we weren’t the only ones appreciating Furnace Creek.
 Fortunately, the local coyotes, who came by for a drink, serenaded us early and their howlingly good social hour was brief.
-After a peaceful night’s sleep, we awoke ready for more exploration, Artist’s Palette and Badwater Basin.
+After a peaceful night’s sleep, we awoke ready for more exploration at the valley’s Artist’s Palette and Badwater Basin.

 On this, our only full day in the valley, we explored several high points.
 (Although just being in the valley is really a very high point.)
 About 20 miles south of Furnace Creek, salt fields stretch off into the distance.
 Called Badwater Basin, this is the lowest place in all of North America.
 Attached to a cliff high overhead, a sign reads “sea level.”
 We craned our necks to view the sign while standing 282 feet below sea level.
 Annual rainfall here seldom exceeds two inches and evaporates rapidly so we were lucky to see any at all.
 Information signage told us that the salt left behind after evaporation is so pure it can be used for table salt.

-After two days in Death Valley, we reluctantly needed to travel on without seeing Devil’s Golf Course, Racetrack Playa (stones moved on the desert floor by wind and ice), Dante’s View, Eureka Valley or Mesquite Flat Sand Dunes, and other remarkable sites.
+After two days in Death Valley, we reluctantly needed to travel on without seeing Devil’s Golf Course, Racetrack Playa (stones moved on the desert floor by wind and ice), Dante’s View, Eureka Valley or Mesquite Flat Sand Dunes.
 We’re saving those for next time.